Séamus Hennessy (hurler, born 1956): Career

 Hennessy first appeared on the inter-county scene during a two-year tenure with the Tipperary minor hurling team.
-He also spent two seasons with the under-21 team, however, his underage career ended without success.
+He also spent two seasons with the under-21 team.
 Hennessy's performances at club level earned his inclusion on the senior team for the 1979 Munster SHC campaign.

 Personal life

 His son, also called Séamus Hennessy, was part of the Tipperary team that won the All-Ireland SHC title in 2010.